With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreNw System/passage Child/adolescents Clinic Northwest Passage Riverside is a mental health facility in Burnett County, WI, located at 7818 Moline Road, 54893.
-Nw System/passage Child/adolescents Clinic Northwest Passage Riverside provides residential treatment.
-Nw System/passage Child/adolescents Clinic Northwest Passage Riverside provides cognitive behavioral therapy, couples/family therapy and activity therapy to children / adolescents.
-Nw System/passage Child/adolescents Clinic Northwest Passage Riverside also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Some other services available at Nw System/passage Child/adolescents Clinic Northwest Passage Riverside include case management, family psychoeducation and suicide prevention services.
+Learn MoreNw System/passage Child/adolescents Clinic Northwest Passage Riverside is a mental health clinic in Burnett County, Wisconsin, located at 7818 Moline Road, 54893 zip code.
+Nw System/passage Child/adolescents Clinic Northwest Passage Riverside offers residential treatment.
+Nw System/passage Child/adolescents Clinic Northwest Passage Riverside provides psychotropic medication, group therapy and dialectical behavior therapy to children / adolescents.
+Nw System/passage Child/adolescents Clinic Northwest Passage Riverside also supports people with PTSD, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services provided by Nw System/passage Child/adolescents Clinic Northwest Passage Riverside include case management, psychosocial rehabilitation services and intensive case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.